mbn312/parspice/README.md

 No ParSPICE-specific performance difference has been observed between Java and Kotlin.

 <a id="implworker"></a>
-### Implementing a worker
+### Implementing a job

-Each worker contains two key functions that you have to implement: `void setup()` and `task(...)`.
+Each job contains two key functions that you have to implement: `void setup()` and `task(...)`.

-- When the worker is started, `setup()` will be called once.
+- When the job is started, `setup()` will be called once.
 If you have to load the JNISpice native library or furnsh a kernel, do it in setup.
-Remember that the worker is a separate process entirely; any setup you did on the main process is not available to the workers.
+Remember that the job is a separate process entirely; any setup you did on the main process is not available to the workers.
 - Then, `task(...)` is called repeatedly.
 The return type and input argument type are determined by you (in the next section). `task(...)` is the smallest piece of your job's logic that has to run sequentially (i.e. if you ran your job single-threaded in a for loop, `task(...)` is the body of the loop). `task(...)`'s behavior should depend *only* on its inputs.

 For example, if you need to perform some orbital calculation 100,000 times over some time-window, you should load the JNISpice library and your kernels in `setup()`, and `task(...)` should perform the calculation *once*.